A Profile Of Jockey Gavin Sheehan

 Rising star Gavin Sheehan became a jockey despite his family having no association with the sport at-all.
 His father’s knowledge of horse racing just about stretched to a small each-way flutter on the Grand National each year and his mother was totally against his career choice at the beginning.

-The young lad from Cork fell in love with horses whilst watching old westerns on the television at his family home and yearned to learn the tricks performed by the cowboys.
+As a young lad from Cork, Gavin Sheehan fell in love with horses whilst watching old westerns on the television at his family home and yearned to learn the tricks performed by the cowboys.
 He pestered his parents to buy him a horse and they eventually obliged, by buying him one of the rocking variety.
 This was soon upgraded into a pony called ‘Star’ one Christmas and the young Sheehan began learning the art of riding.